2/20/2025

 President and CEO

-Yeah, from the destocking perspective, you know, if you remember, destocking started some time last year.
+Yeah.
+From the destocking perspective, if you remember, destocking started sometime last year.
 There are two things going on here, and this is probably something that we have not talked about.
-You have, you know, we were organically down 11% in MFS, and half of that is from destocking, but half of it is also, for the first time, you're seeing a reset in our strategic repositioning of some programs that we have in our finished devices.
+We were organically down 11% in MFS, and half of that is from destocking, but half of it is also, for the first time, you're seeing a reset in our strategic repositioning of some programs that we have in our finished devices.
 And so that restocking is, that repositioning of programs is substantially complete.
-And so you will start to see from second quarter a sequential growth in that, and destocking should abate sometime in third to fourth quarter.
+And so you will start to see from second quarter a sequential growth in that.
+And destocking should abate sometime in third to fourth quarter.
 And we are starting to see order rates.
-So I think what is important to know is that order rates in our medical interventional component business are picking up, or order rates in our medical fluid components have been very strong.
+So I think what is important to know is that order rates in our medical interventional component business are picking up.
+Our order rates in our medical fluid components have been very strong.
 So this is the business that had undergone a lot of destocking from a biopharma and surgical perspective.
 That is coming back very nicely.
 And we're beginning to see sequential improvement on MIS.

 speaker